ikerperez12/GPT_CMD/README.md

 - Send an image from the clipboard directly to ChatGPT
 - Optionally forward every response to your phone via Telegram
 - Optional headless mode via `--headless`.
-- View conversation history with the `historia` command.
 - Save the session to a file with `--save-file`.

 ## Usage